Why is Play Important

 When your child plays, they learn about them self and their surroundings.

-This includes how to coordinate their body movements, talk with friends, apply rules, and more.
+Play is important as it teaches them how to coordinate their body movements, talk with friends, apply rules, and more.
 But the learning process is even broader than this.

 What is Play?

 Play is more than you think; it is a way for your child to familiarize themselves with the world while exploring and testing their own limits.
 At the same time, they are engaged in an activity that provides them enjoyment or amusement.
-Play helps them learn about things such as the earthworm they find on the ground, how to avoid arguments with others, their favorite make believe character during role play, or that mom does not like when they yell inside the house.
+It helps them learn about things such as the earthworm they find on the ground, how to avoid arguments with others, their favorite make believe character during role play, or that mom does not like when they yell inside the house.
 Promoting playtime helps your child learn about their skills and abilities, while interacting with others and their surroundings.

 Watch our 1 minute guide to play: